| | | | |

 While I’ve made yeast-free low carb buns before, those were smaller in size and better for sliders as compared to regular-sized burgers.

-This time, I wanted to make yeast burger buns.
-Using almost the same dough from my gluten-free bread recipe, I created these gluten-free hamburger buns that turned out not only beautiful but also incredibly fluffy and delicious!
+This time, I wanted to make a gluten-free bun recipe for burgers.
+Using almost the same dough from my gluten-free bread recipe, I created these homemade gluten-free hamburger buns that turned out not only beautiful but also incredibly fluffy and delicious!

-These buns are perfect for sandwiching your favorite meat burgers or even veggie burgers.
+These gluten-free hamburger buns are perfect for sandwiching your favorite meat burgers or even veggie burgers.
 YUM!

-- Easy to Make: All you need to do is mix the dry ingredients with the wet ingredients and then divide the dough between round metal rings and let the dough rise before baking.
-Oh, and did I already mention that NO kneading is involved?
+• Easy to Make: All you need to do is mix the dry ingredients with the wet ingredients and then divide the dough between round metal rings and let the dough rise before baking.
+Oh, and did I already mention that NO kneading is involved in this gluten-free bun recipe??

-- Soft, Fluffy and Tender: Filled with air pockets thanks to the yeast, these golden buns have a fluffy texture and are the perfect size for holding your hamburger patties together.
+• Soft, Fluffy & Tender: Filled with air pockets thanks to the yeast, these golden buns have a fluffy texture and are the perfect size for holding your hamburger patties together.
 Say goodbye to dry and hard gluten-free buns for good!

-- Totally Gluten-Free and Dairy-Free: Unlike traditional buns, this hamburger bun recipe is 100% gluten-free and dairy-free, which means that even those with Celiac disease or gluten and dairy intolerances can eat it, and the whole family can enjoy burgers during the summer grilling season.
+• Totally Gluten-Free & Dairy-Free: Unlike traditional buns, this hamburger bun recipe is 100% gluten-free and dairy-free, which means that even those with Celiac disease or gluten and dairy intolerances can eat it, and the whole family can enjoy burgers during the summer grilling season.
 Say goodbye to the lettuce wrap and hello to a proper burger again!

 Ingredients You’ll Need:

-Here’s a visual overview of the ingredients required for these gluten-free hamburger buns.
+Here’s a visual overview of the ingredients required for these homemade gluten-free burger buns.

 Recipe Notes/Substitutions:

-- Sugar: The sugar is “food” for the yeast to feed on in order to be activated and to produce the gases required to make the dough rise.
-I used white sugar, but you can also use light brown sugar or dark brown sugar if you prefer.
+• Sugar: The sugar is “food” for the yeast to feed on in order to be activated and to produce the gases required to make the dough rise.
+I used white sugar, but you can also use cane sugar, light brown sugar or dark brown sugar if you prefer.

-- Baking Powder: While this recipe mainly uses instant yeast as a leavening agent, a little bit of baking powder gives the dough a little extra rise.
+• Baking Powder: While this gluten-free burger bun recipe mainly uses instant yeast as a leavening agent, a little bit of baking powder gives the dough a little extra rise.
 If you are Celiac or gluten-intolerant, make sure to us a certified gluten-free baking powder.

-- Oil: I like using sunflower oil because I always have a bottle of sunflower oil on hand.
-However, you may also use other vegetable oils such as extra virgin olive oil, avocado oil, or melted coconut oil.
+• Oil: I like using sunflower oil because I always have a bottle of sunflower oil on hand.
+However, you may also use other vegetable oils such as extra virgin olive oil, avocado oil, or melted coconut oil or canola oil.
 Alternatively, if you are not lactose-intolerant, feel free to use melted butter or ghee instead.

-- Eggs: Eggs help the ingredients to bind better together.
+• Eggs: Eggs help the ingredients to bind better together.
+If you don’t want to use the yolks, then use 4 egg whites instead of 2 whole eggs.
 I have not tried this recipe without eggs so I don’t know how it will turn out, but if you are allergic to eggs, you may try using aquafaba or an egg-replacer.
 (If you do make this recipe egg-free, please let me know how it goes in the comments below, I’d love to hear!)

-- Sesame Seeds: I like sprinkling white sesame seeds on top of the buns, but you may also use a mix of sesame seeds, or other seeds of your choice.
+• Sesame Seeds: I like sprinkling white sesame seeds on top of the buns, but you may also use a mix of sesame seeds, or other seeds of your choice (such as poppy seeds).
 For extra flavor, you can also sprinkle the top of the dough with everything bagel seasoning.
 Alternatively, feel free to leave out the seeds directly if you prefer.

 How to Make Gluten-Free Hamburger Buns (Step by Step):